ansys/pyaedt/doc/source/User_guide/variables.rst

 Optimetrics
 ===========

-Optimetrics allow you to set up parametric analysis, sensitivity analysis, optimization, and Design of Experiments (DOE).
-PyAEDT provides the capability to seamlessly interact with optimetrics setups by allowing users to read existing configurations, make edits, and create new setups:
+Optimetrics allows you to set up parametric analyses, sensitivity analyses, optimization, and design of experiments.
+PyAEDT provides the capability to seamlessly interact with optimetrics setups by allowing you to read existing configurations, make edits, and create setups:

 .. code:: python